-- Because of the possibility that a camper may be required to isolate or quarantine for a period of time until they are picked up, we ask that you consider your child’s mental and emotional preparedness for this situation as you decide whether to register them for camp.
+- Because of the possibility that a camper may be required to isolate for a period of time until they are picked up, we ask that you consider your child’s mental and emotional preparedness for this situation as you decide whether to register them for camp.

 - Campers should bring 1–2 rapid COVID-19 tests and well-fitting mask to camp in case they need to be used per these guidelines.